 - Inclines greater than 12 degrees - Walkways installed on roofs with this degree of incline require handrails to protect the operator from a potential fall.

 - 20 to 45 degrees - According to the Standard, this incline is too steep for a walkway and requires a stairway with intermediate landings depending on the length of the system required.
 Stairways are selected when frequent access for maintenance is required, ie. maintenance of mechanical plant and equipment.
 Ladders should only be used if stairways are not a feasible solution.

 - 45 to 60 degrees - Classed as the "unsafe zone", the Standard states that access equipment should not be installed or used on this angle of slope.
 This incline is too steep for a stairway and too shallow for a ladder.

 - 60 to 70 degrees - Step ladders should be used for this degree of slope where treads and handrails are required to be fitted.
 This is the recommended system when periodic access for maintenance is required.

 - 70 to 90 degrees - Rung ladders are the correct system for this incline and should be installed at the preferred angle of 75 degrees.
 The installation of intermediate landings should also be implemented when they extend above 6.0 metres.
 Fall protection is required by means of a cage or fall arrest life line where they exceed 3.5 metres.

 Remember, there are many legal consequences should you choose to install incorrect or inadequate safety equipment.
-According to the WHS Regulations, if you are a building owner, facility manager or an employer the buck stops with you, so you need to be aware of what guidelines and regulations are required to comply, ensuring that you are not left open to potential litigation.
+According to the WHS Regulations, if you are a building owner, facility manager or an employer it is your responsibility to ensure the safety of those working in and around your buildings, so you need to be aware of what guidelines and regulations are required to comply, ensuring that you are not left open to potential litigation.

 Still confused?
 Let us help.
 Contact the sales team on 1300 301 755 or email@example.com.